Quintenntje/agile-eindopdracht/project-prompt-list.md

 Make a leaderboard page showing a list of the top 50 people, for the top 3 I want a podium like design With 1st place in gold, 2nd place in silver and 3rd place in bronze and the rest just under that use a playfull design.

+ Make it so the admin user has a different navigation pages, like reports with a list of all user reports